kcaisley/substrate2/docs/site/docs/schematics/schematics.md

 You may have noticed that `cell.instantiate(...)` returns an [`Instance`](https://api.substratelabs.io/substrate/schematic/struct.Instance.html).
 We define **instances** as specific instantiations of an underlying **cell**, or a template for the contents of the instance.
 The `fn schematic(...)` that we are implementing is generating a cell, and our calls to `cell.instantiate(...)` are running other cell generators then instantiating them as an instance that we can connect to other instances.

-This distinction is important since one we generate the underlying cell, we can create as many instances as we want without needing to regenerate the underlying cell.
+This distinction is important since once we generate the underlying cell, we can create as many instances as we want without needing to regenerate the underlying cell.
 The instances will simply point to the cell that has already been generated, and we can access contents of the underlying cell using functions like [`Instance::try_data`](https://api.substratelabs.io/substrate/schematic/struct.Instance.html#method.try_data) and [`Instance::block`](https://api.substratelabs.io/substrate/schematic/struct.Instance.html#method.block).

 :::